 The common option is to take the Þingvallavegur route (route 36).

 You’ll drive through Mosfellsdalur valley and past Thingvellir National Park.
-Continue east on Route 36, turn left on Route 365, and turn left again on Route 37 at Lake Laugarvatn.
+Continue east on Route 36, turn left on Route 365, and turn left on Route 37 at Lake Laugarvatn.

 At the end of Route 37, turn left and take Route 35 northeast to Hótel Geysir, next to the hot springs.